Are you getting a ball python, but you’re looking for the best tank to keep it in?

 Each of our picks will fit these guidelines, but it’s still good for you to know in case you want to do more research on your own.

 Best Size Tank For Ball Python

-The first feature you need to get nailed down is the size of the tank.
+The first feature you need to get nailed down is the size of the tank for your ball python.

-Ball pythons shy reptiles and spend a lot of their time resting and hiding.
+Ball pythons are shy reptiles and spend a lot of their time resting and hiding.

 Unlike the bearded dragon or iguana, this means the ball python doesn’t need as much space for movement comparatively.